 As you can see, HELOCs are an enticing solution to those who own a home and have high-interest credit card debt.
 Why not just use the HELOC to pay off the credit card debt and then focus on paying down the lower-interest line of credit?

 Just because you can, it doesn’t mean you should

-The obvious advantage of using a HELOC to pay off credit card debt is that you can consolidate at a lower interest rate, even if you have poor credit.
-Another reason why a HELOC is appealing is because, like your mortgage payments, the interest you pay is tax deductible.
+The apparent advantage of using a HELOC to pay off credit card debt is that you can consolidate at a lower interest rate, even if you have poor credit.
+Another reason why a HELOC is appealing is that, like your mortgage payments, the interest you pay is tax deductible.